artsy/artsy.github.io/source/_posts/2014-05-06-aspect-oriented-programming-and-aranalytics.markdown

 Since all of your analytics are going to be specified in one spot, and that spot is going to get rather large, I'd recommend creating an Objective-C category on your app delegate to set up all of your analytics.
+Then you can call this `setupAnalytics` method when your app launches.

 ``` objc